carlesmu/isbg/docs/development.rst

     $ git hub pull attach -c master 2 feature/DESCRIPTION

-If the the git hub pull command doesn't work, you can use the github web interface to do the pull request.
+If the the git hub pull command doesn't work, you can use the github web interface to do the pull request and attach it adding ``#2`` to the pull request.

+The working and stable features shhould be merged to master before a new release, and also closed.
+To close the user ``closes 2`` in the commit message.

 Versioning schema